Does it Work?

 Making sure your counselling sessions are accessible and secure is key.
 Before I became a counsellor I spent nine years doing IT, and have experience working with audio and video streamed online so I’m very familiar with technology and online security.
 I’m used to doing IT support over the phone and I’m happy to work to make sure that online counselling is as easy as possible.
 While any internet use has privacy risks, I work to take the least amount of risk possible by using PIPEDA- and PIPHA-compliant software.
 I do not provide email counselling and encourage anyone interested in my services to only share the minimum needed detail when contacting me through email.

-I use OnCall Health to provide online counselling.
-OnCall Health is an end-to-end encrypted, secure Canadian telehealth platform that meets all privacy legislation guidelines for providing mental health services online.
-OnCall Health is easy to use, and is one of the many reasons I provide a free consultation so we can make sure technology isn’t getting in the way of counselling.
+I use Jane to provide online counselling and BilateralBase to provide online EMDR counselling.
+Jane and BilateralBase are end-to-end encrypted, secure telehealth platforms that meets all privacy legislation guidelines for providing mental health services online.
+They are easy to use, and is one of the many reasons I provide a free consultation so we can make sure technology isn’t getting in the way of counselling.
 I also work with you to make sure that we aren’t overheard, that I know where you are so if you need support, I can call in support for you.
-For phone and text counselling, we also create a code between us so that I know that I am talking to you and you know you are talking to me.
+For phone counselling, we also create a code between us so that I know that I am talking to you and you know you are talking to me.
 We begin by confirming that you are alone and in a safe place to talk before we begin.

 When is it Not For Me?